myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-16T03:41:15.434Z
+>
+> This will be quite a task, but there will need to be documentation that organizes the syntax supported by Bluesky's search, like Twitter's Filtered Stream

+cc: @pfrazee.com @dholms.xyz @rose.bsky.team @emily.bsky.team

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-16T03:27:32.498Z
+>
+> Trying an advanced search query with deck.blue... 👀

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-16T03:21:30.497Z
+>
+> Great work!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-16T00:56:12.614Z
 >
 > Yes atprotodart.com is my project!
 Very glad my document was helpful 😁